hbz/swib16-workshop/ISSUE_TEMPLATE.md

 # Things to improve

 _We offered this kind of workshop for the first time.
 Certainly things can be improved.
-Please add what comes to you mind._
+Please add what comes to your mind._

 ## Things that were missing.